fossbarrow/ultimate-seo-checklist/README.md

  This repository contains a set of folders, where the directory structure is meant to label each section into groups.

- Visit the directories respectively to get some real, nice, tips given from people from all around the globe!
+ Visit the directories respectively to get some real, nice tips given from people from all around the globe!

 </h4>

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to be, you can learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.